ThatGeoGuy/ENGO500/_posts/2014-04-04-post-ing-from-the-RPi.markdown

 **Step 2: Obtain URI of Thing**

 You'll notice that we created a variable "r" along with our post request.
-Once the command is executed, "r" contains our response.
+Once the request is processed, "r" contains our response.
 We can find where our Thing is using the following code:

     thing_location = r.headers('location')

 Maybe you're wondering -- "Why do we have to do this at all?
-Can't we assign it a location?"
+Can't we assign it a specific location?"

 Well, the easy answer is this: the way that the data service is currently set up, you don't assign your Thing an ID.
 You create a Thing, and its ID will automatically be assigned (for example, if there are already 7 Things on the server, your Thing will have ID = 8).
+So no, you cannot assign a specific location or ID.

-Your thing_location should have a format something like this:
+Your thing_location, assuming an ID of 8, should have a format something like this:

     http://demo.student.geocens.ca:8080/SensorThings_V1.0/Things(8)